kelcecil/do-code-challenge/README.md

 ### Accepting Connections

 The application begins by creating a TCP server using Go's `net` library and beginning to listen for connections.
-We set a periodic timeout on `listener.Accept()` to check for signals such as SIGTERM (which Docker will send on a first attempt to stop a container) so that we can handle a server stop gracefully.
+We set a periodic timeout on `listener.Accept()` to check for signals such as SIGTERM (which Docker will send on a first attempt to stop a container) so that we can handle a server stop gracefully by *attempting* to allow existing connections to finish; Docker will send a SIGKILL after a configurable amount of time following the SIGTERM signal if the process hasn't terminated and thus will interrupt remaining connections.
 New connections are spawned into a Go routine to be handled by `HandleConnection`.

-Connection draining was considered to be added here but was decided against.
-Draining makes sense when dealing with light weight APIs that make calls to stateless applications to avoid interrupting existing calls when closing.
-This protocol establishes and holds a connection for the life of the session thus would probably hold a connection longer than a REST API call; A Docker container would, in most cases, likely receive SIGKILL long before the connections would be drained.

 ### Parsing Message